 Welcome to Liblink.
 This Initiative encompasses a group of institutions that provide bibliographic services, sharing their Library assets.
 The various institutions that make part of Liblink undertake developments and projects to improve information handling in order to create knowledge and subsequently promote education so that more and better human resources are produced.
 This Initiative supports the Open Access movement that provides unrestricted access via the Internet to peer-reviewed scholarly research.
 Joining the project is very easy and here you will find all the information you need.
 We encourage you to join the Liblink community to grow with us..

 The LibLink initiative fosters knowledge socialization through a network of professionals and common resources, sharing libraries that belong to Education Institutions members of the Ibero American Science and Technology Education Consortium.
 Its goals include sharing research, experiences and developments on the different international forums that belong to the Information Sciences area and their complementary topics.
 LibLink’s mission is to help library personnel and Information professionals develop knowledge and skills in Information Systems management.

 LibLink expands electronic availability of education and research content through electronic sharing of assets that belong to the various institutions.

-LibLink is an important gathering point in the region and therefore, it helps building a critical mass which becomes strategic to enable alliances with other sectors within the Information area
+LibLink is an important gathering point in the region and therefore it becomes a critical mass which is strategic to enable alliances with other sectors within the Information area.

 Building an Ibero American Network of highly competitive bibliographic products and services that contribute to the development of education programs and research lines of ISTEC’s members.